KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 plt.show()
 ```

+A violin plot is a method of plotting numeric data and can be thought of as a combination of a box plot and a kernel density plot.
+It shows the distribution of the data across different levels of a categorical variable.

+In a violin plot, the width of the "violin" at any given point represents the density of the data at that value.
+Wider sections indicate a higher density of data points, while narrower sections indicate a lower density.

+Additionally, a central box plot is usually included within the violin, showing the interquartile range (IQR) of the data (the box spans the first quartile to the third quartile).
+The median is typically indicated by a horizontal line inside the box.

+Violin plots are useful for comparing the distribution of data between different groups or categories, allowing for a visual assessment of differences in central tendency, spread, and shape of the distributions.

-A Violin plot that is particularly useful for comparing the distribution of a continuous variable across different levels of a categorical variable.
-It is similar to the KDE plot, but the distributions are split apart a bit so it is simpler to understand.
+A Violin plot is similar to the KDE plot, but the distributions are split apart a bit so it is simpler to understand.

 ![Violin-Rainfall_distribution_by_crop_type](https://github.com/KMO-NY/Maji-Ndogo-Portfolio-Project/assets/83243036/71ab7311-915d-46de-836f-687343e2f1e0)

-- Rice seems to grow mostly where there is about 1600 mm of annual rainfall, while Coffee can grow across a wide range of rainfall conditions.
-Does that mean Coffee is a more resilient crop than rice?
- - Bananas seem to prefer... so...

 Used a Pandas tool called crosstab() to check the number of times categorical features co-existed.